kurealnum/Mini-Workflows/README.md

 -Make sure your comments are friendly to ***you***

 ### 2. Review your written problem a few times:
--Go back over it multiple times, check for so called "plot holes"
+-Go back over it a few times, check for "plot holes"

 >Is there anything that differs from the original prompt?